Harriss1989/rock-paper-scissor-/README.md

  * I referred to MDN Web Docs
  * I referred to w3schools to check HTML, CSS and JavaScript.
  * My mentor reffered me to this web page (https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0)
- * I referred to stack overflow to see if my issues have been asked befor.
+ * I referred to stack overflow to see if my issues have been asked before.

  ### Acknowledgments

- * Massive thank you to the brilliant Slack community, especially Matt Boddden who spent a lot of time helping me further understand the concepts of JavaScript.
+ * Massive thank you to the brilliant Slack community, especially Matt Bodden who spent a lot of time helping me further understand the concepts of JavaScript.

  * Also thanks to Jack Conroy, Ollie Train and Gwen Bradbury for letting me gate crash their calls when I was stuck.

- * And lastly my partner, thanks for helpimg me when im frustrated and for supporting me during my course.
+ * And lastly my partner, thanks for helpimg me when I am frustrated and for supporting me during my course.